Show All Answers

-Pets that are found “wandering” on their own may be impounded by the City in order to protect the animal and the public.
-An impounded pet will be housed at a local veterinary hospital to ensure its safety and care while city staff works to identify and contact its owner.
+Pets that are found “wandering” on their own may be impounded by the city in order to protect the animal and the public.
+An impounded pet will be transported to the Human Society for Southwest Washington to ensure its safety and care.

-To retrieve an impounded pet, the owner must pay an impound and any other applicable fees to the City of Battle Ground.
+To retrieve an impounded pet, the owner must contact the Humane Society for Southwest Washington and pay any applicable fees.

 Chickens are allowed, however roosters are not allowed per BGMC 6.10.185.